Wondering what jobs pay $15 an hour? And, how much is $15 an hour per year?

 $15/hr x 8 hours = $120 daily

-It’s also possible to increase your daily rate to $150 by working for 10 hours every day.
-You can also pick the extra cash by working over the week.
+It’s also possible to increase your daily income to $150 by working for 10 hours every day.
+Working over the weekend will be an added bonus.

 15 Dollars an Hour is How Much Per Year After Taxes?

 What you get from a $15 an hour gig after taxes will differ depending on where you reside.